 - It could work with any kinds of bed materials, such as glasses, woods, metals, and so on.

-- Come with 1m extension cable set
+- Comes with 1m dupont connector extension cable set

 3D Printable Upgrades